TOGoS/SG-P28/DEVLOG.md

 It's horribly inefficient and kind of a lot of code to set up the dumb flex components.
 Should be fixable with enough functions and some memoization, though.
 Later.

+## 2025-10-05

+An update: I had "do something for SMP" on my to-do list all day, but couldn't bring myself to start because my office was too messy, so I organized it a little bit.

+It's still pretty messy, but I finally moved a filing cabinet into the corner so it's less in the way.

+Then I finally got the WBBs out (didn't turn them on--just got them out).

+Then I fired up `wbbconnector-demo`, which crashed with a surprising `StateIsNotOnlineError`.
+I ran it again and it did not crash, so I suspected something was wrong with my `mkPromiseChain` function, which should have ensured that `connect` actually completed before `publish` was ever called.

+After a bit of printf debugging I realized that the promise chain itself was working fine, but that `MQTTLogger#subLogger` was creating a new `MQTTLogger` that shared the `MqttClient` but not the same action queue / promise chain thing, which meant that connecting, then creating a sublogger, than logging with that would disregard whether the connection had completed.

+Fixed by constructing `MQTTLogger`s with the action queue rather than the MQTT client itself.